Picture by Matteo Vistocco on Unsplash

 5. Funeral fear: Should I bring my child?

 As a parent or guardian, you’ll have the best idea of the age-appropriate information they’ll need about saying goodbye to a loved one, what a funeral is and what to expect.
-There are some lovely books for children of all ages, that can help a conversation.
+There are some lovely books about grief for children of all ages, that can help a conversation.

 Many children can be surprisingly matter of fact about saying goodbye, but no child should be pressured to attend a funeral against their wishes.